jimmanuel/RunStats.NodeJS/README.md

 ### Runtime Configuration
 - When running the application locally, configuration is stored in a .env file
 - When running in AWS, configuration is stored in the Parameter Store

+# AWS Deploy Steps

+### Prereqs
+1. An ECR repo for docker images
+1. Google OAuth IdP info
+1. Google Maps client info
+1. An ACM Cert
+1. A Route53 Hosted Zone
+1. An S3 bucket for lambda build output

+### Initial Deployment
+1. Compile the app and deploy the artifacts to ECR and the S3 drop folder.
+1. Run the terraform scripts; you'll need a few inputs that I'm not going to describe here because I just plain don't feel like it right now
+1. The tf scripts will leave you with a few things
+    1. Route53 routes to
+    1. An ALB with
+    1. A Target Group that points to
+    1. An ECS Fargate Service with
+    1. A Task Definition that pulls the latest image from the ECR repo
+    1. Also, a few Lambda functions for database setup along with
+    1. An RDS instance of PostgreSQL to supplement
+    1. An S3 bucket for object storage
+1. To initialize the database, go find the lambda that's named "setup" or "create" or whatever i called it and run it
+1. You're done; you should be able to navigate to the app wit a browser now.

+### Code Updates
+You can update the application layer by making changes, recompiling and then republishing to ECR.
+The ECS task is updated with the latest image simply by killing the existing task.
+When a new one starts then it'll pull the latest image.

+DB Schema updates are made by making changes to the scripts and then re-publishing the Lambda source to S3.
+Then you can go to the Lambda console, update the "redeploy" function from the source bucket and then invoke that function.
+It will drop and recreate the schema using the latest scripts.
+You may also want to delete the files from the S3 bucket that relate to the metadata in RDS.